 In case the company has set a target of selling 5,000 units, then the margin of safety would be (5,000-2,000)/5,000 *100 = 50%

 Ease of Use

 This metric is relatively easier to use and understand.
 Thus, it is effective in helping managers to arrive at decisions.
-Understanding the exact amount of profit that each unit would start generating beyond the break-even point gives the company a better picture of their performance.
+Understanding the exact amount of profit that each unit would start generating beyond the break-even point gives the company a better picture of its performance.
 Contribution analysis alone helps in understanding some of the most critical points in profit.

 When calculating the margin of safety, a manager is basically doing contingency analysis.
-To be aware of an exact number of units to be sold to stay above the margin of safety is beneficial for the company.
+To be aware of the exact number of units to be sold to stay above the margin of safety is beneficial for the company.

 In Contribution Analysis, the assumptions can sometimes be far from reality.
-Assumptions such as constant selling price or linear pricing are some of the shortcomings in this approach.
+Assumptions such as constant selling price or linear pricing are some of the shortcomings of this approach.
 To overcome this, managers can make the guesstimates, but it depends on the personal capacity of the manager to access the situation.